-Lewa was once a private family ranch owned by the Craigs, who – in response to the ever-reducing numbers in Kenya, which had become perilously low by the 1970s – had set aside a small area for breeding rhino.
+Lewa was once a private family ranch owned by the Craigs, who – in response to the ever-reducing numbers of rhino in Kenya, which had become perilously low by the 1970s – had set aside a small area for breeding rhino.
 Success in this venture led them to dedicate the entire ranch to conservation, and in 1995 the Lewa Wildlife Conservancy was designated.

-The entire property is fenced and its main areas have the appearance of a simple but comfortable colonial farmhouse, with earthy red walls on the outside, and cool cream walls and exposed wooden beams on the inside.
+The entire property is fenced and its main areas have the appearance of a simple but comfortable (although rather dark) colonial farmhouse, with earthy red walls on the outside, and cool cream walls and exposed wooden beams on the inside.
 Open fireplaces, wooden floors and comfortable sofas make for a cosy, homely atmosphere which is enhanced by relaxed and friendly staff.
 Guests tend to gather for drinks at the bar here, before settling at their individual tables for dinner.

-Our viewLewa Safari Camp is a seamlessly run property, which is comfortable, well kept and professional.
+Lewa Safari Camp is a well-run property, and is comfortable and well kept.
 Dining at separate tables rather than guests all eating together creates a slightly more formal atmosphere than at the other properties on the Lewa Conservancy, but the activities are great and service very friendly.
-We think this is an excellent place from which to base yourself to explore Lewa.
+We think this is a good place from which to base yourself to explore Lewa.

-Ideal length of stay: 3 nights
+- Ideal length of stay

 Food & drink